bcdataca/workshop2018/content/talk/career-panel.md

 an undergraduate degree from the University of British Columbia (UBC) with a coursework concentrated in economics with statistics and computer science electives.

+Dr. Aanchan Mohan is a machine learning scientist and software engineer at Synaptitude Brain Health.
+He is currently working on software and machine learning methods to encourage circadian regulation with the goal of improving an individual’s brain health.
+His current research interests include problems in natural language processing.
+Dr. Mohan has worked on Bayesian and deep learning methods applied to time series signals across multiple domains.
+He holds a PhD from McGill University where he focused on transfer learning and parameter sharing in acoustic models for speech recognition.
+He supervises students and actively publishes in the area of speech processing.
+He is a named co-inventor on two issued patents in the area of speech processing, and one filed patent in the area of wearable devices.
+He is a co-organizer of the AI in Production, and Natural Language Processing meetups in Vancouver.

 ### Moderated Questions